airliang/unity-raytracing/README.md

 # unity-raytracing
-GPU Raytracing renderer by compute shader in unity
+GPU Raytracing renderer which runs in hlsl compute shader in unity.
+This project is implemented by pure hlsl vertex shader, fragment shader and compute shader in Unity, not using any raytracing shaders.
 ## Features
 - Megakernel path tracing
 - Wavefront path tracing